PIDP Grants: $488.6 Million for Port Infrastructure Development (FY 2026)

 - Small Project Maximum: Small projects at small ports are capped at $11.25 million per award

-There is no minimum award size for PIDP funding, and except for the restrictions noted above, there is no maximum award size for large projects.
+The IIJA portion of funding has no minimum award size; requests under the FY 2026 Appropriations Act portion must be at least $1,000,000.
+Except for the restrictions noted above, there is no maximum award size for large projects.

 Key Dates and Timeline